YanYuHongChen/ModSkeleton/README.md

 ### Startup

 - ModSkeletonGameInstance initializes and keeps a reference to a single ModSkeletonRegistry instance
-- ModSkeletonRegistry scans the Content/Paks directory for matching AssetRegistry (".bin") files and Content (".pak") files loading all.
+- ModSkeletonRegistry scans the Mods directory for matching Pak (".pak") files and load them all.
 - ModSkeletonRegistry searches the in-memory AssetRegistry for all classes whos name begins with "MOD_SKELETON" and who implement ModSkeletonPluginInterface
 - The plugin interface is invoked once as "ModSkeletonInit" allowing these mods to register, connect, and/or invoke mod Hooks.